9 Sustainable New Years Resolutions

 Are You Ready for a Sustainable New Year?

-With the year coming to a close, this is the perfect time to celebrate your achievements big and small — and also to reflect on the energy and intention that you'd like to bring into the new year.
-When the clock strikes 12:01 on New Years Eve, you'll still be the exact same person that you were before, but there's a certain transformative energy imbued into this time of transition.
-It's a great opportunity to take stock of your daily habits, and to think about how you can be more sustainable in your day to day life.
+With the year coming to a close, this is a good time to reflect on the energy and intention that you'd like to bring into the new year.
+It's a great opportunity to take stock of your daily habits—and think about how you can be more sustainable over the next 12 months.

 A word of advice?
-Keep it simple — that way, it will be easier to stick to.
-Here at One Tree Planted, we're strong believers in the power of simple actions.
-Just like a carefully planted tree, the seeds you sow today, with patience and consistency, will grow into something larger and more meaningful than you might imagine.
+Keep it simple.
+Your resolutions don't need to be grand to be impactful.
+Just like a carefully planted tree, the seeds you sow today, with patience and consistency, can grow into something larger and more meaningful than you might imagine.

 1. Use Less Plastic

-From food safety to packaged goods, plastic is everywhere.
+From food packaging to everyday items, plastic is everywhere.
 And we get it: sometimes it's unavoidable.
-But reducing your plastic footprint is a worthwhile resolution, and seemingly small actions can add up to huge impact over time.
-So bring a reusable bag when you go shopping, carry a refillable water bottle, and consider bringing a sustainable straw + your own to-go containers when you go out to eat.
+But reducing your plastic footprint is a worthwhile resolution.
+Resolve to bring a reusable bag when you go shopping, carry a refillable water bottle, and be a more discerning consumer when it comes to the materials used to produce and package items.

 2. Eat Less Meat

-Industrial agriculture is a top cause of deforestation around the world.
-Besides its hefty environmental footprint, agricultural deforestation brings us deep into wild places that were previously inaccessible.
-This dramatically increases the risk of coming into contact with new diseases.
-So give veggies a chance + get your animal products from a local farmer if you can.
+Industrial animal agriculture is a top cause of global deforestation.
+Besides its hefty environmental footprint, agricultural clearing cuts deep into wild places that were previously inaccessible.
+This leads to habitat loss, land conversion, loss of ecosystem services, and more.
+So give veggies a chance and get your animal products from a local farmer if you can.

 3. Walk More